-A single image can be great for most purposes, but what happens when you do not have any other software besides Lightroom to make a college or multiple images in one file.
+A single image can be great for most purposes, but what happens when you do not have any other software besides Lightroom to make a collage or multiple images in one file or even edit with amazing warm tones?
 Sometimes it’s great to use for displaying your work or even making a contact sheet for your customer.
 So today, we are going to learn how to take images you like and how to make a collage in Lightroom.

 I first start out by culling my photos down to the select few that I think I might want to put in a collage.
 The way I generally rate my favorites is by giving the images a 5-star rating, you can do this by simply hitting the #5 key on your keyboard.
 Once I have gone through and selected all of my favorites, I then go to the Filter section (right above your film strip and select “Filter based on rating” and click the 5th star.
 We have an article on how to select the different image using things such as keywords.
 You can see below on my film strip that I only have images and each one is rated with 5 stars.